-- Environmental Protection Agency brownfield funding - NY Economic Development Corporation tax credits - National Oceanic and Atmospheric Administration habitat conservation - National Fish and Wildlife Foundation natural resource conservation - NYS Dept of Taxation and Finance tax credits and subsidized loans for business development - NY Empire State Development Corporation job creation tax credits - NYS Banking Department incentives program - NYS Energy Research and Development Authority wind energy incentives - NYS Department of Environmental Conservation species restoration, water quality and watershed protection - NYS Environmental Facilities Corporation water quality and "green" initiatives grants - PILOT Revenue
+- Environmental Protection Agency brownfield funding - NY Economic Development Corporation tax credits - National Oceanic and Atmospheric Administration habitat conservation - National Fish and Wildlife Foundation natural resource conservation - NYS Dept of Taxation and Finance tax credits and subsidized loans for business development - NY Empire Development Corporation job creation tax credits - NYS Banking Department incentives program - NYS Energy Research and Development Authority wind energy incentives - NYS Department of Environmental Conservation species restoration, water quality and watershed protection - NYS Environmental Facilities Corporation water quality and "green" initiatives grants - PII OT Revenue - Power Purchase Agreement - National Grid

-Upfront public investments will happen in the first ten years and are focused in the Republic Park district as well as the rail accessible light industrial parcels of the RiverBend Commerce Park.
+Upfront public investments will happen in the first ten years and are focused in the Republic Park district as well as the rail accessible light industrial parcels of the RiverBend Commerce Park South.
 Public realm improvements include South Park Avenue, Republic Park, and the northern portion of the Promenade, as well as connector streets.
-Progress will begin on the linked green infrastructure system with riverfront clean up and restoration, introduction of the mesic forest along the eastern side, and internal stormwater management.
-These early stage public investments are critical to create value and attract private investment.
-Development in the first phase should be focused around the high value areas of Republic Park, South Park and the northern zone of the promenade.
+Progress will begin on the linked green infrastructure system, with riverfront clean up and restoration, introduction of the mesic forest along the eastern side, and internal stormwater management.
+Development in the first phase should be focused around the high value areas of Republic Park, South Park and the northern zone of the Promenade.

-Nearly one million square feet are developed in phase one, the first ten years: 400,000 GSF in the north, and 500,000 GSF in RiverBend Commerce Park.
+Nearly one million square feet are developed in phase one, the first ten years: 400,000 GSF in the north, and 500,000 GSF in RiverBend Commerce Park South.
 These uses will generate approximately 797 jobs in research and development, 60 in retail, 30 at the sports arena, and 217 in light industry / logistics.
 Infrastructure costs, amounting to \$39 million in Phase 1, will be paid through a combination of land sales, federal / state grants, and local investment by PILOT and brownfields programs.

-In the second phase, assumed to be another ten years, public private investments will guide further development in RiverBend, when 1.2 million GSF are developed, bringing on additional jobs amounting to 413 in research and development, eleven in retail, 211 in light industry / logistics, 150 in hospitality, and 1,019 through mixed infill development programs.
+In the second phase, assumed to be another ten years, public private investments will guide further development in RiverBend, when 1.2 million GSF are developed, bringing additional jobs amounting to 413 in research and development, eleven in retail, 211 in light industry / logistics, 150 in hospitality, and 1,019 through mixed infill development programs.
 The strategy in the second phase, from 2022 to 2032, is to capture growth from anchor institutions and momentum developed in phase one.
-Previous public investments as well as new investments in the MeadowWorks Park grasslands area, the southern zone of the Promenade and Transit Square will be capitalized on to incent private development with a greater balance shared by both the private and public sectors.
-As additional demand in the light industrial market builds, the remaining three sites in RiverBend Commerce Park will be developed, completing the southern area of the site.
+Previous public investments as well as new investments in the MeadowWorks Park grasslands area, the southern zone of the Promenade and Transit Square will be capitalized on to incentivize private development with a greater balance shared by both the private and public sectors.
+As additional demand in the light industrial market builds, the remaining three sites in RiverBend Commerce Park South will be developed, completing the southern area of the site.

-By the final phase of growth, twenty years into its development, RiverBend will have much of the roadway and green infrastructure framework in place.
+By the final phase of growth, twenty years into development, RiverBend will have much of the roadway and green infrastructure framework in place.
 Private investments will drive the remaining development at RiverBend, characterized by mixed use infill development and supported by the framework set up in earlier phases.
-In this phase, potential opportunities exist for branded place-based incentives that are driven by market rate development, such as the marina and related housing and office development in RiverBend Commerce Park.
+In the third phase, potential opportunities exist for branded place-based incentives that are driven by market rate development, such as the marina and related housing and office development in RiverBend Commerce Park North.
 Job creation will continue in this phase, leading to an additional 331 research and development / office jobs, ten related to the housing development, and 301 through the mixed use infill development.
-In the long term, it is expected that market demand may grow, creating a need for denser redevelopment of lower-